Religious debates over the Harry Potter series: Secularism

 Another response to the claim that the books promote the religion of witchcraft, which has been raised as much by Christians critical of the books as those who support them, is that, far from promoting religion, the books do not promote religion in any way.
 Apart from celebrating Christmas and Easter and a non-denominational clergyman presiding at both Dumbledore's funeral and the Weasleys' wedding, religious practices are largely absent from the books.
-In her critical editorial on the books, Focus on the Family's Lindy Beam comments, "The spiritual fault of Harry Potter is not so much that Rowling is playing to dark supernatural powers, but that she doesn't acknowledge any supernatural powers at all.
+In her critical editorial on the books, Focus on the Family's Lindy Beam comments: "The spiritual fault of Harry Potter is not so much that Rowling is playing to dark supernatural powers, but that she doesn't acknowledge any supernatural powers at all.
 These stories are not fueled by witchcraft, but by secularism."
-The Harry Potter books have been lauded by atheists and secularists for their determinedly non-religious outlook.
-Mika LaVaque-Manty of the liberal website Left2Right notes, "Religion plays no role in the books.
+The Harry Potter books have been lauded by atheists and secularists for their determinedly nonreligious outlook.
+Mika LaVaque-Manty of the liberal website Left2Right notes: "Religion plays no role in the books.
 There are no churches, no other religious institutions, nobody prays or meditates, and even funerals are non-religious affairs."
 When considering the role of religion within Harry Potter and the Deathly Hallows, Christopher Hitchens observed the apparent secularism in the novel, stating that the characters of Harry and Hermione possess certain moral virtues while also expressing an ignorance of Christian ideas.
-In an article written for Time magazine before the publication of the seventh and final book in the series entitled "Who Dies in Harry Potter?
-God," Lev Grossman argues that, "Harry Potter lives in a world free of any religion or spirituality of any kind.
+In a Time magazine article entitled "Who Dies in Harry Potter?
+God", written before the publication of the seventh and final book in the series, Lev Grossman argues that: "Harry Potter lives in a world free of any religion or spirituality of any kind.
 He lives surrounded by ghosts but has no one to pray to, even if he were so inclined, which he isn't."
-Grossman goes on to contrast Harry Potter with other, more explicitly religious fantasies, such as C. S. Lewis' The Chronicles of Narnia and J. R. R. Tolkien's The Lord of the Rings.
+Grossman goes on to contrast Harry Potter with other more explicitly religious fantasies, such as C. S. Lewis's The Chronicles of Narnia and J. R. R. Tolkien's The Lord of the Rings.